Hendrix-CS/csci151/projects/final-project.md

 ## Grading

+To **Partially Complete** this project, your project must
+* be structured based on a design document that includes an overview, a description, a sketch, and a timeline,
+* incorporate a GUI built with JavaFX and SceneBuilder,
+* include at least one GUI components with event handlers that visibly change the GUI,
+* use an interactive animation that makes use of the various Shape classes, and
+* the GUI has persistent state modeled by a pertinent class of the student’s creation, representing an abstraction of the underlying data representation.

+To **Complete** this project, the project must,
+* work as intented (no bugs or missing elements)
+* be something that someone would conceivabley want to use,
+* exhibit some creativity and have some interesting features, and
+* include an evaluation document that adequately describes the project.

 |Criteria|Score|
 ||----|:---:|
 | Design document that includes an overview, a description, a sketch, and a timeline | **30** |